go.to//

 Hej gamle man!

 The first single "Hej gamle man!"/"Lycka" from the forthcoming album was released in the autumn of 1970.
 Agnetha and Frida sang backing vocals.
-The single entered the Swedish chart (Svensktoppen) on 29 November 1970 and stayed there for 15 weeks reaching no 1.
-Polar Music released this single with cover in three different colour versions: blue, red and yellow.
+The single entered the Swedish chart (Svensktoppen) on November 29th, 1970 and stayed there for 15 weeks reaching no 1.
+Polar Music released this single with cover in four different colour versions: blue, red and yellow.

 Trivia & the photo session